antilatency/CustomEnvironmentExample/README.md

 [Video AntilatencyCustomEnvironmentDemo](https://www.youtube.com/watch?v=XAbDLjyo0A4 "https://www.youtube.com/watch?v=XAbDLjyo0A4")

 Prerequisites:
   - 3 IR LED markers to construct the environment.
-Note that the markers should not form a regular shape, such as an equilateral triangle..
+Note that the markers should not form a regular shape, such as an equilateral triangle.
   - 1 Alt tracker.

 How to run: